JoeyMckenzie/full-stack-rust/docs/src/getting-started/3-setting-up-our-environment.md

 # Setting up our environment

-Now to put our fingers-to-keyboard, so to speak.
+Now to put our fingers on keyboard, so to speak.
 As our project begins to expand, we'll want to ensure a seamless developer setup experience, making the onboard process for newer devs easy and hassle free.
 For our local development, we'll obviously need a Rust installation and few tools to ensure we can work within the context of any project at any given time.

 ## Dev tools